CP violating effects in $^{210}$Fr and prospects for new physics beyond the Standard Model: Theory

 where $f(\tau) \equiv \frac{\tau}{2} \int_0^1 dx \frac{1-2x(1-x)}{x(1-x) -\tau}\ln\frac{x(1-x)}{\tau}$ and $g(\tau) \equiv \frac{\tau}{2} \int_0^1 dx \frac{1}{x(1-x) -\tau}\ln\frac{x(1-x)}{\tau}$.
 Here $Y_f$ and $Y_f^P$ are the scalar and pseudoscalar couplings of the Yukawa interaction between the fermion $f$ and the lightest Higgs boson $H$, respectively.
 The Yukawa interaction Lagrangian is defined as

-We note that $Y_e, Y_e^P,Y_\tau, Y_\tau^P, Y_b$ and $Y_b^P$ are proportional to $\tan \beta$, the ratio of the vacuum expectation values of the Higgs doublet, while $Y_t$ and $Y_t^P$ are proportional to $\cot \beta$.
+We note that, in 2HDM, $Y_e, Y_e^P,Y_\tau, Y_\tau^P, Y_b$ and $Y_b^P$ are proportional to $\tan \beta$, the ratio between the vacuum expectation values of the two Higgs doublets, while $Y_t$ and $Y_t^P$ are proportional to $\cot \beta$.
 From Eq. (\ref{eq:HDMBZ}), we see that the expected experimental sensitivity of the Fr atom, $\delta d_e \sim 10^{-29}e$ cm could probe the relative CP phase between the Yukawa interactions of the top quark and the electron at the level of $O(10^{-2})$, assuming that the mixing between the lightest and the pseudoscalar Higgs bosons is maximal.
 If $\tan \beta$ is large, the Yukawa interactions of the bottom quark or the $\tau$ lepton may be accessed.
 We also note that the term with $Y_b^P$ may interfere with that of $Y_t^P$ in Eq. (\ref{eq:HDMBZ}) if $\tan \beta $ is ${\cal O}(1)$.

 Considering the bottom quark, we note that a sizable CP-odd e-N S-PS interaction is generated through the CP-odd electron-gluon interaction (see Fig. \ref{fig:SPS_eg}) that gives \cite{Barr:1991yx,Barr:1992if,Cheung:2019bkw}